yugabyte/yugabyte-db/docs/content/preview/drivers-orms/go/yb-pgx.md

 ### Step 2: Set up the database connection

-Go applications can connect to the YugabyteDB database using the `pgx.Connect()` and `pgxpool.Connect()` function.
+Go applications can connect to the YugabyteDB database using the `pgx.Connect()` and `pgxpool.Connect()` functions.
 The `pgx` package includes all the common functions or structs required for working with YugabyteDB.

 Use the `pgx.Connect()` method or `pgxpool.Connect()` method to create a connection object for the YugabyteDB database.
 This can be used to perform DDLs and DMLs against the database.